Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter6.md

 console.log(typeof window.whoIsThis)
 ```

 and you'll get back "function".
 And this point you might be asking: what's the real rule for `this` inside a global function?
 It's called default binding but in reality is more like of an implicit binding.
 Confusing right?
 It's JavaScript after all!
 Just remember that the JavaScript engine always falls back to the global `this` when in doubt about the context (default binding).
 On the other hand when a function is defined inside a JavaScript object and is called as part of that object then there is no other way around: `this` refers to the host object (implicit binding).
-And now let's see what is the third rule for `this` in JavaScript.
+And now let's see the third rule for `this` in JavaScript.

-## Rule number 3: explicit binding
+## Rule number 3: tell me how is "this" (aka explicit binding)

 There is no JavaScript developer that at some point in her/his career didn't see code like this: